ficocelliguy/bitburner-src/src/Documentation/doc/basic/go_algorithms.md

     for (let y = 0; y < size; y++) {
       // Make sure the point is a valid move const isValidMove = validMoves[x][y] === true;
-      // Leave some spaces to make it harder to capture our pieces const isNotReservedSpace = x % 2 === 1 || y % 2 === 1;
+      // Leave some spaces to make it harder to capture our pieces.
+      // We don't want to run out of empty node connections! const isNotReservedSpace = x % 2 === 1 || y % 2 === 1;

       if (isValidMove && isNotReservedSpace) {